playframework/playframework/documentation/manual/working/javaGuide/main/cache/JavaCache.md

     play.cache.bindCaches = ["db-cache", "user-cache", "session-cache"]

+By default, Play will try to create these caches for you.
+If you would like to define them yourself in `ehcache.xml`, you can set:

+    play.cache.createBoundCaches = false

 Now to access these different caches, when you inject them, use the [NamedCache](api/java/play/cache/NamedCache.html) qualifier on your dependency, for example:

 @[qualified](code/javaguide/cache/qualified/Application.java)

 ## Caching HTTP responses

 You can easily create a smart cached action using standard `Action` composition.

 > **Note:** Play HTTP `Result` instances are safe to cache and reuse later.